Agenda

 A third of CVCs now have dedicated platform teams to foster collaboration between portfolio companies and corporate business units.
 The GCV Institute will explore how these teams are driving value, from pilot programmes to proof-of-concept funding, and why their role is becoming critical for CVC success.

-Media for equity – A win-win model for startups and corporates
+Panel: Media investment – A win-win model for startups and corporates

 The media-for-equity model is gaining traction as a powerful tool for startups to scale their businesses without depleting cash reserves.
 This innovative model allows corporates to strengthen brand partnerships and leverage their media assets to drive strategic value.